jackiehjm/stx-docs/doc/source/security/kubernetes/configure-remote-cli-access.rst

 .. _configure-remote-cli-access-ul-jt2-lcy-ljb:

--   The first method involves using the remote |CLI| tarball from the
-    |prod| CENGEN build servers to install a set of container-backed remote
-    CLIs and clients for accessing a remote |prod-long|.
+-   The first method involves using the remote |CLI| tarball from StarlingX Public build servers to install a set of container-backed remote CLIs and clients for accessing a remote |prod-long|.
 This provides access to the :command:`system` and :command:`dcmanager` |prod| CLIs, the OpenStack CLI for Keystone and Barbican in the platform, and Kubernetes-related CLIs (kubectl, helm).
 This approach is simple to install, portable across Linux, macOS, and Windows, and provides access to all |prod-long| CLIs.
-However, commands such as those that reference local files or require a shell are awkward to run in this environment.
+However, commands such as those that reference local files or require a shell are difficult to run in this environment.

 -   The second method involves installing the :command:`kubectl` and :command:`helm` clients directly on the remote host.
 This method only